amareval/ai-daily-planner/README.md

   4. Morning brief preview → `POST /api/v1/briefs`
   5. PDF upload placeholder → upcoming `POST /api/v1/uploads/pdf`
 - Daily tab also includes an experimental AI Copilot chat surface; today it uses mocked responses and can be triggered from a task card (“Ask AI for help”) to explore the future task-driving experience.
+- Set `VITE_API_BASE_URL` (defaults to `http://127.0.0.1:8000`) so the PDF uploader and carry-forward actions hit the FastAPI backend in dev.
+- Backend enables CORS for `http://localhost:5173` and `http://127.0.0.1:5173`; tweak `app/main.py` if you serve the frontend from a different origin.

 ## Development Setup